 Accurately identifying the parameters of generative models like linear dynamical systems (LDS) can be a complicated process involving the use of time-consuming and computationally-intensive methods such as the expectation maximization (EM) algorithm.
 Therefore, fast methods for approximating these parameters — either to a satisfactory degree of accuracy or for use as intelligent initializations in optimization techniques like EM — can provide great advantages in the use of LDS models.
 Here, we develop a spectral learning method for fast, efficient fitting of Bernoulli LDS that extends on traditional subspace identification methods and is ideal for application to binary time-series data that are common in neuroscience, such as choice behavior in two alternative forced choice (2AFC) decision-making tasks and binned neural spike trains.

-Keywords/techniques: latent variable models, generative models, linear dynamical systems, subspace identification, spectral learning
+Keywords/techniques: latent variable models, generative models, linear dynamical systems, subspace identification, spectral learning, decision-making, 2AFC tasks

 Latent variable modeling of the strategy-dependent role of the DMS in decision-making

 When mice make decisions, do they use the same strategy trial after trial, or do they switch strategies over time?
 What brain regions are involved in this possible strategy-switching behavior?
-In this project, I sought to answer these questions by applying a hybrid model consisting of a Generalized Linear Model (GLM) and a Hidden Markov Model (HMM) to behavioral data of mice performing a two alternative forced choice (2AFC) decision-making task while receiving optogenetic inhibition of either the direct (D1) or indirect (D2) pathway of the dorsomedial striatum (DMS) on a subset of trials.
+In this project, I applied a hybrid model consisting of a Generalized Linear Model (GLM) and a Hidden Markov Model (HMM) to behavioral data of mice performing a two alternative forced choice (2AFC) decision-making task while receiving optogenetic inhibition of either the direct (D1) or indirect (D2) pathway of the dorsomedial striatum (DMS) on a subset of trials.
 We found that not only do mice use different strategies when making decisions (guided by different external and behavioral variables such as the task stimulus or previous choice), but that the role of the DMS in decision-making is strategy-dependent.

-Keywords/techniques: latent variable models, generative models, generalized linear models, hidden Markov models, expectation maximization, optimization, statistical modeling, time-series data, decision-making, 2AFC tasks, dopamine, striatum
+Keywords/techniques: latent variable models, generative models, generalized linear models, hidden Markov models, expectation maximization algorithm, statistical modeling, decision-making, 2AFC tasks, dopamine, striatum

 Code: python (public github package in preparation)